middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/acad-honesty.md

 iii) Students may register complaints or concerns about the method of proctoring with the Dean of the Faculty.

-**d.** When an instructor's presence in the exam is required because of the nature of the exam (e.g., slides), the instructor should receive permission from the dean of the College and notify the class in advance.
+**d.** When an instructor's presence in the exam is required because of the nature of the exam (e.g., slides), the instructor should receive permission from the Dean of the Faculty and notify the class in advance.

 **e.** The instructor will remain in the examination room for no more than 15 minutes after the start of an examination.
 He or she may return during the examination to check on any further problems that students may have with examination questions or general procedure, only if he or she announces his or her intention to do so at the beginning of the examination.
 Instructors will remain in the general area for questions for the duration of the examination period.